LinggarM/Movie-Synopsis-Text-Clustering/README.md

 # Movie-Synopsis-Text-Clustering
-Movie Synopsis Text Clustering using K-Means Clustering and TF-IDF Vectorizer and deployment using framework Flask
+Movie Synopsis Text Clustering using **K-Means Clustering** and **TF-IDF Vectorizer** and deployment using framework **Flask**.

 ## About the Project

-This project is a major assignment project for the second semester of the natural language processing course.
-The objective of this task is to perform text clustering on movie synopsis data and transform it into a web application.
+This project is a major assignment project for the second semester of the **natural language processing** course.
+The objective of this task is to collect movie synopsis data, perform text clustering on the movie synopsis data into k amount of clusters, and transform it into a web application.

+In this project, we use **K-Means Clustering** to perform text clustering and **TF-IDF Vectorizer** as Word Embedding (to convert text data into vectors).

 ## Technology Used